 Ken Mehlman - Manager of the 2004 Bush-Cheney Re-election campaign

 Robert Shrum - Senior Advisor to the Kerry-Edwards 2004 campaign

 Joe Trippi - Manager for Howard Dean 2004 presidential campaign

 Walter Shapiro - Journalist, and author of One-Car Caravan: On the Road with the 2004 Democrats Before America Tunes In

 Dan Balz - Chief Correspondent at The Washington Post

 In addition to providing access to these new, unique, and valuable primary resources, the Election of 2004 website will also include supporting material that will provide historical context for the films.
 This will include original articles on key people, subjects, and events, as well as campaign videos, election maps, photographs, and other relevant material.
 By providing all of this material in one place, the CPH seeks to create a central hub for the study of the 2004 Election, for researchers and the general public alike.

-If you are interested in contributing material to the website, whether original articles on relevant topics, or links to other supporting material, please contact Brian Franklin, Associate Director of the SMU Center for Presidential History at firstname.lastname@example.org.
+If you are interested in contributing material to the website, whether original articles on relevant topics, or links to other supporting material, please contact Brian Franklin, Associate Director of the SMU Center for Presidential History, and Managing Editor of the Election of 2004 website, at firstname.lastname@example.org.